 Hydroxychloroquine Side Effects

-Some side effects of hydroxychloroquine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for hydroxychloroquine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to hydroxychloroquine: oral tablet

 Along with its needed effects, hydroxychloroquine may cause some unwanted effects may be caused by hydroxychloroquine.
 In the event that any of these side effects may occur, if they do occur they may need medical attention.
 When this medicine is used for short periods of time, side effects usually are rare.
 However, when it is used for a long time and/or in high doses, side effects are more likely to occur and may be serious.

 Check with your doctor immediately if any of the following side effects occur while taking hydroxychloroquine:Less common

 - Blurred vision or any other change in vision—this side effect may also occur or get worse after you Stop taking hydroxychloroquine